Kubernetes vs. Docker: Understand containers and orchestration

 Docker and containers

 Containers—supported in Linux, Windows, and other modern operating systems—allow software to run in self-contained mini-environments that are isolated from the rest of the system.

 Containers have been likened to VMs, but they’re not VMs—they’re far leaner, faster to start and stop, and much more flexible and portable.
 Because containers can be spun up or down or scaled in or out in seconds, they make it easier to run apps in elastic environments like the cloud.

-Linux and other operating systems have supported containerized apps for many years, but working with containers was not exactly user-friendly.
+Linux and other operating systems have supported containerised apps for many years, but working with containers was not exactly user-friendly.
 Docker, in both its open source and commercial incarnations, is software that makes containers a user-friendly and developer-friendly commodity.

 Docker provides a common set of tools and metaphors for containers so that you can package apps in container images that can be easily deployed and re-used in your own organization or elsewhere.

 In short, Docker makes it a snap to create container images, version them, share them, move them around, and deploy them to Docker-compatible hosts as running containers.